 Retirees.
 The county is aging and retirees are the single largest driver of economic activity in the county today.
 Retiree related income (e.g., Social Security, Medicare, retirement, etc.) has grown dramatically over time.
-Age related transfer payments alone have grown from \$13 to \$93 million between 1970 and 2014.
+Age related transfer payments have grown from \$19 million in 1970 to \$92 million in 2000 and \$146 million in 2014 rising to one in three county personal income dollars.
 Retirees are a stabilizing force in most economies.
 Their incomes do not fluctuate as widely as other parts of the economy like agriculture or manufacturing.
 However, too much dependence on retirees can undermine economic development and future growth.